-112. In or around 2018, Plaintiff McGuire created an account and purchased a subscription to The Criterion Channel.
+- 98. In or around 2018, Plaintiff McGuire created an account and purchased a subscription to The Criterion Channel.
 From 2018 through today, Plaintiff McGuire used his Chrome internet browser to watch pre-recorded videos on the Website, including video content only available to subscribers, while signed into his Criterion Channel Service account and Meta account.
-Plaintiff McGuire was in Pennsylvania when he viewed each of these videos.
+Plaintiff McGuire was in Pennsylvania when he viewed each of these videos. - 99.
+Plaintiff McGuire provided Defendant with his name, e-mail address, and credit card information as part of signing up for the Criterion Channel Service.
+Plaintiff McGuire had his full name, a picture of himself, his profession, his location, his hometown, his high school, his college and his college major, and his marital status all on his public Facebook profile page. - 100.
+At all relevant times, Plaintiff McGuire never consented to, agreed to, or otherwise permitted Defendant's disclosure of his PII to third parties, including Twilio and Meta.
+Likewise, Defendant never gave Plaintiff McGuire the opportunity to prevent the disclosure of his PII to third parties, including Twilio and Meta.

-- 113. Plaintiff McGuire provided Defendant with his name, e-mail address, and credit card information as part of signing up for the Criterion Channel Service.
-Plaintiff McGuire had his full name, a picture of himself, his profession, his location, his hometown, his high school, his college and his college major, and his marital status all on his public Facebook profile page. - 114.
-At all relevant times, Plaintiff McGuire never consented to, agreed to, or otherwise permitted Defendant's disclosure of his PII to third parties, including Twilio, Vimeo, and Meta.
-Likewise, Defendant never gave Plaintiff McGuire the opportunity to prevent the disclosure of his PII to third parties, including Twilio, Vimeo, and Meta. - 115.
-Nevertheless, each time Plaintiff McGuire viewed a pre-recorded video on the Criterion Channel Website, Defendant disclosed Plaintiff McGuire's PII to Twilio, Vimeo, and Meta.
-Specifically, as to Twilio and Segment, Defendant disclosed Plaintiff McGuire's: (i) name (to Twilio), (ii) e-mail address (to both), (iii) user ID (to both), and (iv) the title of the pre-recorded video viewed by Plaintiff McGuire (to both). - 116.
-Likewise, as to Meta, Defendant disclosed Plaintiff McGuire's: (i) c_user cookie (Meta ID); and (ii) the URL of the pre-recorded video Plaintiff McGuire watched, which includes the full title of the video. - 117.
-Using this information, Twilio, Vimeo, and Meta were able to identify Plaintiff McGuire and attribute his video viewing records to an individualized profile of Plaintiff McGuire.
+- 101. Nevertheless, each time Plaintiff McGuire viewed a pre-recorded video on the Criterion Channel Website, Defendant disclosed Plaintiff McGuire's PII to Twilio and Meta.
+Specifically, as to Twilio, Defendant disclosed Plaintiff McGuire's: (i) name, (ii) e-mail address, (iii) user ID, and (iv) the title of the pre-recorded video viewed by Plaintiff McGuire. - 102.
+Likewise, as to Meta, Defendant disclosed Plaintiff McGuire's: (i) c_user cookie (Meta ID); and (ii) the URL of the pre-recorded video Plaintiff McGuire watched, which includes the full title of the video. - 103.
+Using this information, Twilio and Meta were able to identify Plaintiff McGuire and attribute his video viewing records to an individualized profile of Plaintiff McGuire.
 Indeed, even an ordinary person could identify Plaintiff McGuire using the information Defendant disclosed to the Third Parties.
 The Third Parties compiled Plaintiff McGuire's PII and videoviewing activity on The Criterion Channel Website, which Defendant used and continues to use for marketing, advertising, and analytics purposes.